Sheep-y/Attack-Improvement-Mod/README.md

 How about the roll correction?
 A mod kills it.
 Can I tune it down instead?
 (Play with formulas in Excel.)
 Ok, let's do that.
 Hmm, now I need to show the modified hit chance.
 (Re-learn algebra and coded perhaps the most complicated formula in all BattleTech mods.)

 Eventually I fixed the two bugs I intended to fix, plus fixing vehicle called shot.
+(Fixed in 1.2.0 beta, two months after AIM is released.)
 When I am mostly done, game updates 1.1 landed just the day before I plan to release, and it changed how called shot works.
 Took me two whole days to update the mod, before I went back to enjoy the game.

 Or so I hoped.